June 15 program marks 75 years since Normandy...

 This exhibit is the first to be featured in the Society’s newly renovated first-floor Anderson Gallery.
-A ribbon-cutting ceremony will take place at 6:15 p.m. to dedicate the new gallery in honor of Norma & Glenn Anderson, whose generous memorial bequest made museum renovation possible.
+A ribbon-cutting ceremony took place at 6:15 p.m. to dedicate the new gallery in honor of Norma & Glenn Anderson, whose generous memorial bequest made museum renovation possible.
 To hear Exhibits Curator Kira Stell's talk about the exhibit on STAR 105.5, click HERE.

 Several small pioneer communities were established in McHenry County during the 1840s and 1850s.
 Pioneers were enticed by creek sites, which could be damned to provide power for sawmills.
 Not only was oak timber abundant, but fertile prairie suitable for crops spanned McHenry County.
 Pioneer communities such as Barreville, Brookdale, and Ostend seemed to have bright futures in the 1860s and 1870s.
 However, when the railroad declined to come through their communities hopes of great growth disappeared.